What is Kelp Meal and Why You Should Add it to Your Soil

 Well-nourished soil is fertile soil, and I’m always looking for good, organic ways to enrich my garden.
+Kelp is one of the many low nitrogen fertilizers I incorperate on a yearly basis.
 Kelp meal is one of a host of naturally derived products that brings a real boost to the overall productivity of my garden.
 It’s often sold with big promises of lush foliage and abundant fruit or flowers, but just how much of that hype is true?

 Kelp meal is a naturally derive soil amendment.
 It is rich in micronutrients and plant hormones that help support vigorous growth in the garden.
 It’s best applied as a tea, but yearly application of the meal directly to the soil is also beneficial.

 Surprisingly, kelp is not a type of seaweed.
 It’s actually a type of brown algae, a robust and fast growing group of plants.
 Kelp grows world wide, clinging to rocky shores with roots that can withstand even the most vigorous ocean swells.

 Kelp has been used to improve the soil by coastal growers for generations.
 Traditionally harvested for use from the foreshores, these days there’s a lot of interest in farming kelp.
 Its ability to grow in a variety of settings, without soil, and its fast rate of growth make it an increasingly sustainable option for those wanting to bring the bounty of the sea to their garden.

 “Plants grown in soils treated with seaweed manures, or extracts applied either to the soil or foliage, exhibit a wide range of responses that have been well documented in a number of reviews.
 Positive responses include improved germination, root development, leaf quality, general plant vigor and resistance to pathogens.
 Benefits in flower set, fruit production and marketable qualities of fruit are recorded for a large number of both herbaceous and woody crop species.”James Craigie, National Research Council, Canada